 I’ve waxed poetic about this film before, but I wanted to give it a brief nod here as well.
 While definitely in a place of tonal oddity between survival horror and 80s adventure film, and probably a good 20 minutes too long, it’s bursting with an odd sense of dark humor and clear love for its gaggle of child protagonists.
-A mixed bag to be sure, but one that’s never dull even when it fails, and is almost too charming for words when it succeeds (plus, how nice is it to see a horror flick with a young POC protagonist?).
+A mixed bag to be sure, but one that’s never dull even when it fails, and is almost too charming for words when it succeeds (plus, how nice is it to see a horror flick with a young protagonist of color?).
 Don’t be shy, internet.
 These are the movies lazy Friday nights are made for.

 Wes Craven’s New Nightmare (1994)

 Heather Langenkamp, a bit weary of the cult of popularity from her role in the NOES films, has been receiving strange calls from a voiceless stalker.
 The people surrounding the films have also found themselves afflicted, reporting strange obsessions or inexplicable accidents which are rapidly becoming deadly.

 “Freddy Kreuger breaks into the real world” is a really, really hard pitch.
 I can practically hear you folks cringing as I type it.
 But there’s a reason I like to think of this film as “the better Scream” – and that’s because Scream is the movie Craven made when he realized a movie commenting on a long franchise was apparently daunting to new viewers (had a bit of a tough time at the box office, this one).